metas-mk/100-days-of-code/r2-log.md

 ### R2D1 - January 25th, 2020

 I'm back from a longer pause of daily coding.
 I am starting the 2nd round from day 1 again.

+#### Basics of nodejs

+Working throught the basics of nodejs development.
+I intentionally decided to start with such a new topic to also repeat Javascript basics that i've learned in the last year, before my pause.
+AFter the first few hours I recognize that a lot of knowhow is still there and am very happy that a lot of concept is still present in my mind.